How it Works

 Type this command: “/give @p structure_block 1 0” without the quotation marks to give yourself a Structure Block.
 Open your inventory to gain access to the Structure Block (“E” key).
 Place the Structure Block on the ground near the object you would like to export by holding the Structure Block in your character’s hand, and put it on the ground.
 Right click on the Structure Block to access the menu.

-When you’re done and everything looks fine, select “Export” to export your structure locally.
 If you don’t want to save your export locally, press the Cancel button to close the Save window.

 You can also use the Mixed Reality viewer (Windows 10) to put creations in the classroom – or anywhere!

 - When putting data into the 3D export window you can only use positive numbers

 - You will get an exported ,glb file.
 This means you must have a program that can open a .glb file

 - Put the structure block one level below your creation

 - Share your creations with us by tweeting @playcraftlearn and using #3DMinecraftEdu

 Known issues with the Structure Block on specific devices